yatharthyadu/GS654321_Yatharth_Yadu/README.md

-# Inventory Management System
+# Retail Management System

-A modern, responsive inventory management system built with Next.js, Material-UI, and Redux Toolkit.
+A modern, responsive Retail management system built with Next.js, Material-UI, and Redux Toolkit.
 The application features complex data handling with MUI Data Grid, offering a seamless user experience for managing SKUs, stores, and planning.

 ## 🚀 Features